All Episodes

 Well, we'll find out.

-It isn't gonna take long.
+It isn't going to take long.

 It's clear that she does not have a connection.

-I mean, any Democrat, any presidential candidate that the Democrats put up, anybody with a D next to their name is guaranteed a certain percentage of the vote.
+I mean, any Democrat, any presidential candidate that the Democrats put up, anybody with a D next to their name, is guaranteed a certain percentage of the vote.

-People are just gonna show up, it doesn't matter.
+People are just going to show up.

-They are they're showing party loyalty, not Hillary Investment.
+They're showing party loyalty, not Hillary investment.

-She just doesn't have that because she isn't that likable, and she doesn't relate.
+She just doesn't have that because she isn't that likable and she doesn't relate.

 She doesn't even try to establish such connections, just like tyrants don't.